antondudakov/homebrew-meetings-notes/PRIVACY.md

 For users in the European Economic Area (EEA), we rely on the following legal basis for processing personal data:

-**We do not process personal data.** Meetins Notes operates entirely locally on your device.
+**We do not process personal data.** Meetings Notes operates entirely locally on your device.
 Under GDPR definitions, data that never leaves your device and is not transmitted to any controller is not subject to GDPR obligations for the app developer.

 However, if you choose to use third-party APIs (optional Pro feature, coming soon), those providers will process your data according to their own privacy policies and GDPR obligations.